learnforpractice/pyeos/pyeos.md

 ```

 # let's play with dex

-before we can play with decentralized exchange,a few work need to be done.open test.py in [program/pyeos/contract/exchang](https://github.com/learnforpractice/pyeos/tree/master/programs/pyeos/contract/exchange),edit wallet password and keys in test.init as show below,we have created them in the [first part](https://github.com/learnforpractice/pyeos/blob/master/pyeos.md#lets-do-some-practices):
+Before we can play with decentralized exchange,a few work need to be done.
+Open test.py in [program/pyeos/contract/exchang](https://github.com/learnforpractice/pyeos/tree/master/programs/pyeos/contract/exchange), edit wallet password and keys in test.init as show below.
+We have created them in the [first part](https://github.com/learnforpractice/pyeos/blob/master/pyeos.md#lets-do-some-practices):

 ```python
 def init():